PRP Injections: what are they and what can they do for you?

 The vampire lift

-Although the vampire lift also involves the stimulation of new collagen, elastin, and ground substances, a PRP stem cell injection is the technique used, improving your skin’s texture, and smoothing wrinkles.
+Although the vampire lift also involves the stimulation of new collagen, elastin, and ground substances, a PRP injection is the technique used, improving your skin’s texture, and smoothing wrinkles.
 Who knew that your body already possessed everything it needs to naturally rejuvenate?
 The lift can also be performed in conjunction with the facial technique.

 Does PRP actually work in dermatology?